rishabmsaini/Python-Projects/Machine Learning/Clustering Geolocation Data Intelligently/ReadMe.md

 ## Note:
 **The code won't display the MAP in any browser or jupyter notebook.**
-**Folium maps rendered fine in Jupyter Lab using Chrome, but not Jupyter Notebook.
+**Folium maps rendered fine in Jupyter Lab using Chrome, but not Jupyter Notebook.**
 **In this case, a map with 700+ circle markers.**

-*This was also brought up in the [folium repo](https://github.com/python-visualization/folium/issues/812 "Issues in FOLIUM Maps")*
+*This was also brought up in the [folium repo](https://github.com/python-visualization/folium/issues/812 "Issues in FOLIUM Maps").*

 *This code works fine on:*
 * **Google Chrome:** Version 81.0.4044.113 (Official Build) (64-bit)